raspberrypilearning/physical-computing-with-python/analogue.md

     pot2 = MCP3008(1)
     ```

-1. Blink the LED:
+1. Make the LED blink:

     ```python
     led.blink()
     ```

-    The LED will blink continuously, 1 second on, 1 second off.
+    The LED will blink continuously, one second on and one second off.

 1. Change the `on_time` and `off_time` parameters to make it blink faster or slower: